 Collaboration on any assignment constituting less than 10% of the assignment when instructed to work independently (first offense only).

-Using or possessing any materials or resources that are not authorized by the instructor in completing any assignment having a value of less than 10% of the course grade (first offense only).
+Using or possessing any materials or resources that are not authorized by the instructor to complete less than 10% of the work submitted for an assignment (first offense only).

 Note: The percentage of an assignment shall be based on the content in question’s overall impact on the grade, or the content in question compared to the overall content submitted.
 This determination will be made in consultation with the instructor for the course, with consideration as to what would be most appropriate under the circumstances.